 A combination of good planning, good design, and higher densities can support healthy, interactive, walkable areas with concentrations of services and amenities that can support households across the income spectrum.

 Research suggests that the healthiest neighborhoods avoid high concentrations of extreme wealth or poverty.
 Diverse, mixed-income communities promote pathways to economic mobility and equitable access to quality services.

 With the right investments and commitment, Detroit is becoming a city where newcomers and current residents alike possess equal access to good homes, safe and vibrant neighborhoods, good jobs and quality educational supports.

-Our Detroit-based team works directly with a variety of cross-sector organizations to ensure that solutions are organically built from the ground up and account for the local realities facing residents, policy makers, philanthropic institutions, and investors.
+Our locally-based team works directly with a variety of cross-sectors organizations to ensure that solutions are organically built from the ground-up and account for the local realities facing residents, policy makers, philanthropic institutions, and investors.